-If you recently started making meatloaf for dinner, then you might still be trying to perfect your technique.
-Have you had a bit of a difficult time figuring out whether the meatloaf is done?
+If you recently started making meatloaf for dinner, you might still be trying to perfect your technique.
+Have you had a bit of a difficult time figuring out whether it’s done?

 This happens to a lot of people because it’s easy to overcook meatloaf.
-If you leave it in the oven a bit too long, then parts of the meatloaf will be burnt.
+If you leave it in the oven a bit too long, parts of it will be burnt.

-You could also easily take the meatloaf out a bit too soon when you’re trying to avoid burning it.
-It won’t be good to eat meatloaf that hasn’t been cooked all the way through.
+You could also easily take it out a bit too soon when you’re trying to avoid burning it, but it won’t be good to eat it when it hasn’t been cooked all the way through.

 How can you check if your meatloaf is done reliably?
 Read on to get information about how you can determine if it’s time to serve dinner or if you need to keep cooking things for longer.

 Use an Instant-Read Thermometer

 One of the most reliable ways to determine if meatloaf is finished cooking or not is to use an instant-read thermometer.
 These are handy types of thermometers that allow you to tell if you’re done cooking things or not.

 Simply grab one and place it in the middle of the meatloaf.
 There will be a portion of the thermometer that is designed to stick inside of food dishes to determine the temperature.

 Your meatloaf can be considered done cooking if it has reached an internal temperature of 160 degrees Fahrenheit.
 It’s also okay for the temperature to be a little bit higher than 160 degrees Fahrenheit, but you don’t want to let it go too much higher.